- We focus on what has worked for 10,000+ patients & medical research.

 - This is a notoriously difficult part of the foot to heal because the Peroneus Brevis Muscle is always pulling it apart.

-If you think you may have a Jones fracture, consider the following treatment options.
-Because you will need a good 2 months of staying off of the fracture site!
+If you think you may have a Jones fracture, consider the following treatment options because you will need a good 2 months of staying off the fracture site!

 Pain On Outside Of Foot Below Ankle:

-- Outside of the Ankle & Below the Ankle pain is very common.
+- Outside of the Ankle & Below the Ankle, pain is widespread.

 Consider the following causes: